Marketing For Architects

 2. Clients who are just considering building.

 3. The third ones are not even fantasizing about.
-They might have some plans to buy a house or lease some office spaces.
-You get the idea.
+They might plan to buy a house or lease some office spaces.

-However, all three categories do more or less the same: research.
-Their searches might be very different.
-While the ones in the first group try to avoid the mistakes they identified through experience, the second ones make efforts to imagine what will be hard.
-Though, the ones that are unaware are looking for alternatives to what they perceive as real estate market gaps.
+While the ones in the first group try to avoid the mistakes they identified through experience, the others make efforts to imagine what will be hard.
+However, the ones that are unaware are looking for alternatives to what they perceive as real estate market gaps.

 But there is some good news.
 Despite their differences in experience and knowledge, they are online.